 In today’s world, almost every manufacturer claim that their fireproof gun safe has a high fire rating.
+Keeping your home security is paramount not just from thieves but from fires too.
 Over the years, this terms has become confusing for most gun owners that want to get a fireproof safe for their guns.
 For the purpose of these gun owners, we’ll discuss what a fire rating is and how it applies to your gun safe.

 Basically, a fire rating means that your safe been designed with the necessary materials that are capable of preventing your gun from damaging in the event that there’s a fire outbreak.
 It could also be said to mean that the safe has been tested by the Underwriters Laboratories (UL) to determine how well contents are protected in the event that there’s an intense fire outbreak.
 Based on this test that is conducted, a rating or number is assigned to the gun safe based on how long it can withstand in an extremely hot environment.
 Currently, most of these gun safes come with the fire rating clearly written on the product’s label.

 For every fire test that is carried out, the aim is to find out if the safe is capable of attaining an internal resistance temperature of at least 350°.
 Unknown to most people, when there’s a fire outbreak, paper begins to discolor exactly at 350°.
 So this means that for any gun safe to be fire-resistant, it needs to have an internal fire resistance of at least 350°.